0x90JMP/0x90JMP.github.io/_posts/2026-06-18-stealing-azure-tokens-template.md

 ## Persistent Tokens

 Multi‑factor authentication (MFA) is now standard.
 Password complexity policies are enforced.
 NTLM is being phased out.
-The implicit assumption behind all of this is that the attacker is trying to get your password—when in fact, they don’t need it.
+The implicit assumption behind all of this is that the attacker is trying to get your password-when in fact, they don’t need it.

 Modern enterprise identity is built on OAuth 2.0 bearer tokens.

 Think of a bearer token like a wristband at a concert.
 Once you’ve shown your ticket and ID at the door (your password and MFA code), you get a wristband.
-From that point on, nobody checks your ID again—they just check the wristband.
+From that point on, nobody checks your ID again-they just check the wristband.
 If someone steals your wristband, they can walk back in as you.

 When a user signs into Microsoft 365 via Entra ID (formerly Azure Active Directory), Windows doesn’t just validate their credentials and forget them.
-It saves the resulting tokens—access tokens, refresh tokens, and session cookies—directly to disk, protected with a Windows encryption mechanism tied to that user account.
+It saves the resulting tokens-access tokens, refresh tokens, and session cookies-directly to disk, protected with a Windows encryption mechanism tied to that user account.

 These tokens are valid for hours or days.
 They bypass MFA entirely, because MFA has already occurred.
 They may be usable from any IP address unless restricted by Conditional Access or Continuous Access Evaluation (CAE) policies.
 They do not generate password‑based alerts.